-The effectiveness of the Board of Directors was evaluated using the following process with the Corporate Planning Division acting as the secretariat.
+The effectiveness of the Board of Directors was evaluated for all members of the Board of Directors, including Outside Directors and Outside Audit & Supervisory Board Members using the following process with the Corporate Planning Division acting as the secretariat.

-• Survey all the members of the Board of Directors, including Outside Directors and Outside Audit & Supervisory Board Members by questionnaire, based on seven evaluation perspectives regarding the aims of the Board of Directors.

-(The seven evaluation perspectives are outlined in "4-6.
-The Board Evaluation" of the Corporate Governance Guidelines.)

-- Analyze the survey results and confirm the status of improvement, compared with the previous year's evaluation. - Share the results of the evaluation of effectiveness and deliberate the issues to be addressed at the Board of Directors' meetings based on the results of the analysis.
+- Self-Evaluation Survey by updated questionnaire, based on seven evaluation perspectives regarding the aims of the Board of Directors and past evaluation results. - (The seven evaluation perspectives are outlined in "4-6.
+The Board Evaluation" of the Corporate Governance Guidelines.) - Conduct board investigations, analysis of the Self-Evaluation Survey responses, and interviews implemented by a third party. - Analyze the Self-Evaluation and Third-Party Evaluation results, and confirm the status of improvement, compared with the previous year's evaluation. - Share the results of the evaluation of effectiveness and deliberate the issues to be addressed at the Board of Directors' meetings based on the results of the analysis.